-You can climb, quite steeply to the spire on the north side of the pass by ascending the Sauguinary Ridge Trail, which coincides with a portion of the Cohos Trail, New Hampshire’s newest long distance hiking trail.
+You can climb, quite steeply to the spire on the north side of the pass by ascending the Sanguinary Ridge Trail, which coincides with a portion of the Cohos Trail, New Hampshire’s newest long-distance hiking trail.
 It leaves from a parking area in front of the entrance to the Balsams, a swank resort, on Lake Gloriette, that looks like Harry Potter’s Castle.

 Cross the highway and walk across a parking area, passing an outhouse on your left.
 Continue straight until you begin to climb the Huntington Cascade Trail next to a huge waterfall, well worth a visit.
 After climbing steeply, follow the Three Brothers Trail to Table Rock, the star attraction in the notch.